E-Scores for (In)Correctness Assessment of Generative Model Outputs: CONCLUSIONS

 \section{CONCLUSIONS}

-We study the problem of achieving statistical guarantees for a post-hoc notion of error, namely size distortion, for generative model outputs.
-We propose e-scores, based on e-values, as measures of incorrectness.
-We show both theoretically and experimentally that our proposed e-scores achieve the desired post-hoc guarantees, allowing users flexibility in choosing tolerance levels $\alpha$ after observing the e-scores themselves.
-We also show that our guarantees extend to large response sets, with possibility for more diverse applications.
+In this paper, we studied the problem of achieving statistical guarantees for a post-hoc notion of error, namely size distortion, for generative model outputs.
+We proposed e-scores, based on e-values, as measures of incorrectness.
+We proved theoretically that our proposed e-scores achieve the desired post-hoc guarantees, which we corroborated with experimental results.
+In doing so, e-scores provide users the flexibility of choosing data-dependent tolerance levels $\alpha$.
+We also showed that our guarantees extend to a large set of responses, opening up possibilities for more diverse applications.

-\paragraph{Future Work} Our experiments show that the choice of the oracle estimator matters.
-While we use pre-trained ones in our experiments (cf. \cref{sec:experiments}), they could be trained for specific use-cases to strengthen the e-scores.
-Additionally, while we consider size distortion as our post-hoc notion of error, other candidates exist, though not well studied. \citet{koning2024posthoc} discusses some alternatives, which could be investigated in the future.
+\paragraph{Future Work} Our experiments demonstrated that the choice of the oracle estimator impacts metrics such as the precision-recall curves.
+While we used pre-trained estimators, they could be trained for specific applications to strengthen the e-scores.
+Furthermore, while we considered size distortion as our post-hoc notion of error, other candidates exist, although they are not well understood. \citet{koning2024posthoc} discusses some alternatives, which could be investigated in the future.